Contemporary Arts Practice MA

 Stoke-on-Trent campus

-Mobilise your art practice and take it into the real world.
-You’ll get to work in our on-campus ProjeCt space or off-site, hosting public exhibitions and exploring new forms of public engagement.
-You will be supported to build meaningful professional relationships with local and global communities and audiences.
+Mobilise your art practice: from production to encounter.
+You’ll get to work in our on-campus studio spaces and project spaces, hosting public exhibitions and exploring new forms of public engagement.
+You will be supported to build meaningful professional relationships with local and global communities and audiences and encouraged to work on off-site projects.

 This dynamic MA in Contemporary Arts Practice will equip you with transferable and industry-relevant skills, including end-to-end creative project management, enabling you to become resilient and independent as a practitioner.